mahmudstat/lectures/docs/index.md

 # About {-}

 This websites contains lectures on statistics and mathematics.
+These are chiefly meant for being used as reference materials, for finding the techniques and/or formulae easily as you need them.
+Over the time, however, the topics would be elaborated.

 All the lectures are made using R programming language inside Rstudio IDE.
 The presentations were made using the revealjs package.
-This page was generated using the bookdown package.
+This site was generated using the bookdown package.

+You can learn more about me [here](www.thinkermahmud.com) and about my writing on statistics, data science, and linux [here](www.statmania.info).